Deandre Ayton NBA Playoffs Player Props: Suns vs. Clippers

-The Phoenix Suns, Deandre Ayton included, take on the Los Angeles Clippers at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.
+The Phoenix Suns, Deandre Ayton included, will be in action at 10:30 PM on Thursday versus the Los Angeles Clippers in the 2023 NBA Playoffs.

-With prop bets available for Ayton, let's examine some stats and trends to help you find good wagers.
+Below, we dig into Ayton's stats and trends to help you find the most appealing prop bets.

 Deandre Ayton Prop Bets vs. the Clippers